t0muxx/t0muxx.github.io/content/posts/WU-Sthack_2021_Reverse_Miteenpullover\/index.md

         + It uses a global variable in `.data` (0x14000B020)
         + It passes the PEB to the second function called.

-- As i'm  a bit lazy to fully understand all that pointer aritemtic shit, i will check the memory of the .data variable before i have to input my password.
+- As i'm  a bit lazy to fully understand all that pointer arithmetic, I will check the memory of the .data variable before I have to input my password.
 It should probably be initialized.

 ```
 0:003> g